Scalingo/go-utils/pagination/README.md

 This is a pagination library for Go.

+This library provides a data structure to transport paginated data.
+It is useful when you need to return a page of items along with the total number of items and other Metadata.

+**What this library does:**

+* it provides a data structure to transport paginated data.
+* it provides functions to create "paginated data" and "page request" structures.
+* it accepts data as a slice of any type.
+The data supplied must be 1 page of items.

+**What this library does NOT do:**

+* it is NOT responsible for fetching the data from the database.
+* it is NOT responsible for splitting a result set into pages.

 The `PageRequest` struct is used to define the page number and the page size when requesting a page of items.

 The `Paginated` struct is used to return a page of items along with the total number of items.